da-th/zapress/README.md

     Now ZAP knows something about the structure of the Juice Shop and use this for attacks (active scans).\
-    Watch out where you can find the file with the scan result (terminal).
+    Watch out where you can find the scan results (terminal).

 # Next steps